bayoub03/Master-Thesis-Implementation/README.md

 In a MinGW Setup:

-- move to the `syswhispers` directory
+- Move to the `syswhispers` directory
-- `python.exe syswhispers.py -c mingw -f NtQuerySystemInformation,NtOpenProcess,NtAllocateVirtualMemory,NtWriteVirtualMemory,NtCreateThreadEx,NtWaitForSingleObject,NtClose -o output/syscalls` with the parameter `-c mingw` specifying that it should generate code compilable with this compiler.
+- `python.exe syswhispers.py -c mingw -f NtQuerySystemInformation,NtOpenProcess,NtAllocateVirtualMemory,NtWriteVirtualMemory,NtCreateThreadEx,NtWaitForSingleObject,NtClose -o output/syscalls` with the parameter `-c mingw` indicating the generation of code compatible with MinGW compiler.
 - Copy the generated H/C files into the project folder.
 - then execute the command `x86_64-w64-mingw32-gcc syscalls.c main.c -o main.exe -masm=intel -Wall` to compile your code.

-You should be ready to go !

 Don't forget to properly call the functions generated `Sw3...()`

 Sometimes some adjustement is needed to properly compile the project, make sure they are no redefinition of the same structures.
 The samples I provided are fully working  (they compile without any issue)

-### For generating direct syscalls using Syswhisper2
+### Generating direct syscalls using Syswhisper2

 In a Visual Studio Setup:

-- move to the `syswhispers` directory
+- Move to the `syswhispers` directory
 - `python.exe syswhispers.py -f NtQuerySystemInformation,NtOpenProcess,NtAllocateVirtualMemory,NtWriteVirtualMemory,NtCreateThreadEx,NtWaitForSingleObject,NtClose -o output/syscalls`
 - Copy the generated H/C/ASM files into the project folder.
 For the ASM files, only the `.std.x64` version of the files need to be added not the `.rnd.x64` nor the `.std.x86` nor the `.rnd.x86`.
 - In Visual Studio, go to `Solution Explorer` -> Right click on the project name -> Build Dependencies -> Build Customizations... and enable MASM.
 - In the Solution Explorer, add the .h and .c/.asm files to the project as header and source files, respectively.
 - Go to the properties of the ASM file, and set the Item Type to Microsoft Macro Assembler.
-- Compile it
+- Compile it!

-You should be ready to go !

-In a MinGW Setup, executes the following commands:
+In a MinGW Setup, executes the following commands after compying the syscall files:

 ```
 x86_64-w64-mingw32-gcc -m64 -c main.c syscalls.c -Wall -shared
 nasm -f win64 -o syscallsstubs.std.x64.o syscallsstubs.std.x64.nasm
 x86_64-w64-mingw32-gcc *.o -o temp.exe
-x86_64-w64-mingw32-strip -s temp.exe -o example.exe
+x86_64-w64-mingw32-strip -s temp.exe -o main.exe
 rm -rf *.o temp.exe
 ```

-Don't forget to properly call the functions generated `Sw3...()`

-Sometimes some adjustement is needed to properly compile the project, make sure they are no redefinition of the same structures.
-The samples I provided are fully working  (they compile without any issue)

 ## Extension of AVET

+### Overview
-This section outlines the scripts and files that have been added:
+This section details the scripts and files newly added to the `build/` and `source/implementations/payload_execution_method` directories, focusing on advanced shellcode injection techniques and encryption methods.

-**In the `build/` directory:**
-- `build_injectshc_xor_revhttps_stageless_win64.sh` ... [details here]
-- `build_injectshc_custom_xor_revhttps_stageless_win64.sh` that has a custom XOR encryption ... [details here]

-**In the `source/implementations/payload_execution_method` directory:**
-- `inject_shellcode_procname.h` ... [details here]

-**Note:**
+### Build Directory
+- **Shellcode Injection Scripts:**
+  - `build_injectshc_custom_enc_revhttps_stageless_win64.sh`: Features arithmetic-based custom encryption.
+It requires specifying the target process name in the build script.
+It makes use of `inject_shellcode_procname.h` source file.
+  - `build_injectshc_dynamic_lib_APIs_revhttps_stageless_win64.sh` and `build_injectshc_dynamic_lib_NTAPIs_revhttps_stageless_win64.sh`: Both scripts use custom encryption and dynamic library techniques for shellcode injection using `inject_shellcode_procname_dyn_lib.h` and `inject_shellcode_procname_dyn_lib_NTAPI.h`, respectively.
+  - `build_injectshc_syscalls_revhttps_stageless_win64.sh`: Integrates Syswhispers3 for direct syscalls.
+It also adapts the compilation process to include the syscall files generated.
+It makes use of the `inject_shellcode_procname_syscalls.h` file.

+### Source Implementations Directory
+- **Payload Execution Methods:**
+  - `inject_shellcode_procname.h`: Executes shellcode by identifying a process via its name, decrypting and injecting the payload.
+  - `inject_shellcode_procname_dyn_lib.h` and `inject_shellcode_procname_dyn_lib_NTAPI.h`: Similar to the above but with dynamic loading of APIs and NTAPIs, respectively.
+  - `inject_shellcode_procname_syscalls.h`: Incorporates direct syscall execution for shellcode injection, leveraging functions defined in `syscalls.h` and `syscalls.c`.

+### Additional Notes
+- **Integration and Compatibility Issues:**
-- The `static_from_here.h` script from `source/implementations/retrieve_data/` has been modified to address the bug fix detailed earlier.
+  - The script `static_from_here.h` was modified to address a previously described bug (see [_Repository Overview_](#repository-overview)).
+  - Encryption routines were relocated to the different Payload Execution Methods to circumvent detection by Microsoft Defender, which previously flagged the routines when integrated within AVET dynamic decryption method.
+  - Usage of Syswhispers2 and Syswhispers3 with MinGW compiler leads to detection by Microsoft Defender as `HackTool:Win64/NanoDump.LK!MTB`.
+However, this detection does not occur when compiled with Visual Studio.
+This discrepancy is due to the detection signature associated with the use of direct syscalls, which are generated by Syswhispers2 and compiled with MinGW in NanoDump, a tool used for LSASS dumping.
+Further details on this behavior are discussed in a [relevant article by Core Security](https://www.coresecurity.com/core-labs/articles/nanodump-red-team-approach-minidumps).